AnthonyByansi/SpeakUp-BCI/README.md

 ## Support
 If you encounter any issues or have questions about SpeakUp-BCI, please refer to the `SUPPORT.md` file for information on how to get support.

+Acknowledgements
+We would like to thank the contributors and users who have contributed to the development and improvement of SpeakUp-BCI.
+We also acknowledge the various open-source libraries and technologies that have been used to develop this software.

+## Contact
+For further information or inquiries about SpeakUp-BCI, please contact us at `contact@speakup-bci.com.` >> not launced yet